Rabbittransit: History

-Renaming

-rabbittransit was formerly known as York County Transit Authority.
-The name was changed in 2000 in order to improve the agency's image.
-The name is a play of "rapid transit", coincidentally echoing the same play-on-words that formed the basis of the cartoon Rabbit Transit.

 Merger with Capital Area Transit

-On December 22, 2020, it was announced that rabbittransit would merge with Capital Area Transit (CAT), which offers service in Dauphin and Cumberland counties, to form the Susquehanna Regional Transportation Authority.
+On December 22, 2020, rabbittransit announced that it would merge with Capital Area Transit (CAT), which offers service in Dauphin and Cumberland counties, to form the Susquehanna Regional Transportation Authority.
 The merger was proposed in order for better service and to prevent CAT service cuts.
 The merged system will use the rabbittransit name.
 The CAT branding continues to be used on CAT buses, with a sticker underneath the CAT logo saying "a service of rabbittransit."

 Routes

-rabbittransit currently operates the following routes:
+As of 2026, rabbittransit operates four routes serving Gettysburg, two serving Shippensburg, 19 serving York and Hanover, and several express routes.